eriknovak/DTProc/src/components/bolts/README.md

 ## Extract Text TTP
 The [extract text ttp](./extract-text-ttp.js) bolt sends a request to [MLLP](https://ttp.mllp.upv.es/index.php), the media transcription and translation platform, and gets the translations of the provided text.
+The service is payable but also provide an [experimental account](https://ttp.mllp.upv.es/index.php?page=register).
 To send the request, the following parameters need to be provided:

 | Parameter                                          | Description                                                                                        |
 | -------------------------------------------------- | ---------------------------------------------------------------------------------------------------|